Rapa Nui Culture!

 • All leaders, transport, park entry fees, landing fees, and permits for all activities unless described as optional.

-• Accommodations (double occupancy) for the nights of November 20 through November 23.
+• Accommodations for the nights of November 20 through November 23.

-• Meals from breakfast on November 21 through breakfast on November 24.
+• Meals from breakfast on November 21 through breakfast on November 24, except meals listed in the Not Included section.

-• On November 20, your hotel is across the street from the Santiago Airport, so you may walk to the hotel and airport.
+• On November 20, your hotel is across the street from the Santiago Airport, so you can walk to and from the hotel and the airport.

 • On November 24, your transfer is provided from Hotel Altiplanico, Easter Island to the Easter Island airport.